hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 If a `TTL` type is used, then the TTL update endpoint must be used periodically to update the state of the check.

+Optionally, a `ServiceID` can be provided to associate the registered check with an existing Service provided by the agent.

 The return code is 200 on success.

 ### <a name="agent_check_deregister"></a> /v1/agent/check/deregister/\<checkId\>